 BitLocker Drive Encryption is a full-disk encryption feature that will encrypt an entire drive.
 When the computer boots, the Windows boot loader loads from the System Reserved partition, and the boot loader will prompt you for your unlock method.
 Microsoft Added this feature on selected editions of windows (On windows pro and std editions )Starting from Windows Vista Also it’s included on Windows 10 computers.
 This feature is designed to protect data by providing encryption for entire volumes.
 Encryption is a method of making readable information unrecognizable to unauthorized users.
 Windows 10 includes different types of encryption technologies, the Encrypting File System (EFS) and BitLocker Drive Encryption.
 When you encrypt your information, it remains usable even when you share it with other users.
 For Example: If you send an encrypted Word document to a friend, they will need first to decrypt it.

-Note: BitLocker Is not available on window Home and stater editions.
-This Feature Only Included on Professional, Ultimate and Enterprise editions of Microsoft Windows.
+Note: BitLocker Is not available on Windows Home and stater editions.
+This Feature Only Included Professional, Ultimate, and Enterprise editions of Microsoft Windows.

 Currently, there are two types of BitLocker encryption you can use